Occupational First Aid (HLTSS00068)

 Course durations can vary for multiple reasons, so the durations below are the minimum possible amount.

-Face-to-Face Face to Face contact time of at least 24 Hours
+Face to Face contact time of at least 24 Hours

 -